 ISLE OF ANGLESEY COUNTY COUNCIL

 Report to: Audit and Governance Committee

-Date: 21 September 2017
+Date: 19 September 2018

 Subject: Internal Audit Charter

 Head of Service: Marc Jones, Head of Function (Resources) / S151 Officer 01248 752601 MarcJones@ynysmon.gov.uk

 Report Author: Marion Pryor, Head of Audit and Risk 01248 752611 MarionPryor@ynysmon.gov.uk

-Nature and Reason for Reporting: The Public Sector Internal Audit Standards require the chief audit executive to produce an Internal Audit Charter, which the Audit and Governance Committee must approve.
-Although not due for review until April 2018, changes to the role of
+Nature and Reason for Reporting:

+The Public Sector Internal Audit Standards require the chief audit executive to produce an Internal Audit Charter, which the Audit and Governance Committee must approve.
+Although not due for a full formal review until April 2020, a review has been undertaken to ensure continued appropriateness, which has identified minor changes.